Luis Torrens Player Props: Cubs vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers pitching staff ranks 17th in the league with a collective 8.6 strikeouts per nine innings.
+- The pitching staff for the Dodgers has a collective 8.3 K/9, which ranks 23rd in MLB.

-- Dodgers pitchers combine to give up the 10th-fewest home runs in baseball (15 total, 1.1 per game).
+- The Dodgers rank 14th in baseball in home runs given up (21 total, 1.1 per game).

-- The Dodgers will send Urias (3-0) to the mound to make his fourth start of the season.
-He is 3-0 with a 1.50 ERA and 20 strikeouts through 18 2/3 innings pitched.
+- Urias (3-1 with a 1.90 ERA and 26 strikeouts in 23 2/3 innings pitched) gets the start for the Dodgers, his fifth of the season.

-- In his last appearance on Tuesday, the lefty threw six innings against the San Francisco Giants, giving up one earned run while surrendering four hits.
+- The lefty's most recent appearance came on Sunday against the Chicago Cubs, when he tossed 5 2/3 innings, surrendering two earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.